black blue and yellow textile

 Why Pluriverse

-regeneration is always pluriversal
+regeneration is

-The concept of a Pluriverse originated with the Zapatistas in their decolonial vision of a world where many worlds coexist harmoniously.
+The concept of a Pluriverse originated with the Zapatistas in their decolonial political vision of a world where many worlds coexist harmoniously.
 It's not just a decolonial vision, but an imaginary of radical hope.
 Embracing and nurturing the vision of a pluriverse allows us to reimagine a world beyond nation-states, geopolitical power imbalances, and artificial borders.

 A pluriversal world invites us to see ourselves as Earthzens—citizens of Earth first.
 It challenges us to deconstruct the dominant narrative and listen to the overlooked voices offering alternative visions of counter-hegemonic futures.